department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 - You served in Southwest Asia during the Gulf War between August 2, 1990, and November 11, 1998
 - You served at least 30 days at Camp Lejeune between August 1, 1953, and December 31, 1987

 If none of the above apply to you, you may still qualify for care based on your income.
-Learn more about how the amount of money your family makes can affect whether you can get VA benefits.
+Learn more about how the amount of money your family makes can affect whether you qualify for VA benefits.
 [Learn more about income limits](](http://nationalincomelimits.vaftl.us/).

 ### Already enrolled?